adrianhall/adrianhall.github.io/_posts/2024/2024-06-27-react-ui-libraries.md

   - Comparison
 ---

 As I mentioned in my [last post]({% post_url 2024/2024-06-25-react-state-mgmt %}), I've been away from React development for a while, and I'm intending on writing a web application.
+I'm comparing the various libraries that I can use for my application.
+In this post, I'm going to be comparing UI component libraries.

 Thus far, my tech stack is:

 * Base web framework: [React](https://react.dev)
 * Frontend tooling: [Vite](https://vitejs.dev)
 * Hosting: [Azure Static Web Apps](https://aka.ms/swa)
 * State management: [Redux Toolkit](https://redux-toolkit.js.org)

-Next up, I want to take a look at UI component libraries.

 React UI component libraries are collections of ready-to-use UI elements that help accelerate your application development.
 There is always the possibility of using primitive web UI design sysems like [Bootstrap](https://getbootstrap.com/) or [Tailwind](https://tailwindcss.com/).
 However, I'm then left with writing a whole bunch of HTML and CSS myself, turning them into React components, and then using those to construct my UI.
 I much prefer to cut out the basic stuff and jump straight to React components (knowing that I can always revert down to HTML/CSS and my own components if necessary).